-The answer to that question is I follow other bloggers.
+The answer to that question is I follow other bloggers and content creators.
 I never grew a following the way I have with this current blog, but I genuinely believe my followers come from supporting other bloggers and just being over all genuine and relatable.

 Where To Start